tangrams/cartography-docs/icons.md

 - [Populated places](https://mapzen.com/documentation/vector-tiles/layers/#places) that are displayed as point features (capitals, cities, and towns for instance) use the `capital` or `townspot` icons, respectively.
 - Icons for sports pitches and religious places of worship are based on `kind_detail`.
-- Road shields are generally sourced from the `network` values in the [roads layer](https://mapzen.com/documentation/vector-tiles/layers/#roads-transportation)
+- Road shields are generally sourced from the `network` values in the [roads layer](https://mapzen.com/documentation/vector-tiles/layers/#roads-transportation), 2-character variant shown but support for 1, 2, 3, 4, and 5 is provided.
 - User experience assets are prefixed with `ux-`.

 sprite | Bubble Wrap | Walkabout | Tron | Refill | Cinnabar